There’s a famous saying about the weather in spring: if you don’t like it, just wait five minutes.

 - River Island Bellfield Black Vertical Stripe Shirt

+.
 When shopping for yours, keep an eye on fit.
 Too tight, and you’ll look like you had a fight with the washing machine (and lost); too loose, and you’ll do nothing to flatter what those dumbbell exercises gave you.
+Buy Now

 Common thinking dictates that men value practicality above all else, especially when it comes to style.
 But, we challenge anyone not to desire the short pile pull of soft suede Derby shoes, even if they’re not all that great at dealing with rogue raindrops.